 I don’t think I ever grasp this concept until now.
 It pains me to admit this, but it’s true.
-Whenever I hear other’s express their close bond that they have with their mothers, I marvel how grand that must be!
+Whenever I hear others express the close bond that they have with their mothers, I marvel at how grand that must be!

 And it stings.

 Mama used to say: “You can have ten fathers but only one mother.”

 I heard that line growing up and believed it.
 After my parents divorced, I had three different step-dads.
 I didn’t want to share my mama, she wasn’t married to any of them.
 I wanted us to be by ourselves.
 But Mama was too busy for me.
 I’m sure she did the best she could, but nurturing wasn’t in her DNA.
 Left on my own a great deal, I was a neglected child.